Thaaliya Salangaiya

 Thaaliya Salangaiya is a 1977 Indian Tamil-language drama film directed by T. R. Ramanna.
 The film stars Vanisri and Muthuraman.
 It is a remake of the 1969 Kannada film Gejje Pooje, itself based on the novel of the same name by M. K. Indira.
 The film was released on 13 April 1977.

 Production

 Thaaliya Salangaiya, a remake of the Kannada film Gejje Pooje, itself based on a novel by the same name by M. K. Indira, was directed by T. R. Ramanna and produced by M. Sivaprakasam under Sarojini Movies.
 The screenplay was written by Vietnam Veedu Sundaram.
 Cinematography was handled by M. A. Rahman and editing by T. A. Thangaraj.
 Television actress Srilekha made her acting debut with this film portraying Muthuraman's sister.
 Some scenes were shot at AVM Studios.

 Soundtrack

-Soundtrack was composed by K. V. Mahadevan and lyrics by Kannadasan.
+The soundtrack was composed by K. V. Mahadevan and lyrics by Kannadasan.